Food in China: a mini-guide for expats and travelers

 Chinese noodles are always apt to surprise you.
 If I had one of my nostalgic episodes, I would visit the “northwest pulled noodles” “xibei lamian” 西北拉面 restaurants.
 Here noodles are also “halal”.
 Xibei Lamian’s chefs make noodles by hand right after the waiter submits your order.
 Portions are usually quite generous and prices fair (9 to 14 RMB).
 All dishes come with a typical black pepper/coriander soup.
 The most popular type of noodles in “xibei lamian” restaurants are the “ban mian” noodles, 拌面 with minced beef, onions and peppers.
 If you are vegan or vegetarian, you can order the cold noodle “liang mian” 凉面, which has raw vegetables like: cucumber, tomatoes and onions with optional egg on top.

 Another delicious noodles dish accessible anywhere is “chaomifen” 炒米粉 which consists in rice noodles costing a mere 6 RMB.
 Chao mifen” noodles have tiny bits of pork meat, onion, veggies, soy sauce, and carrots.
+Every province of china has its own particular noodle dish.
+One way to explore Chinese cuisine, is to sail on a cruise on the Yangtze river, which traditionally “divides” North and South China.

 VEGAN AND VEGETARIAN FOOD IN CHINA